frli8848/DREAM/INSTALLATION.md

 DREAM/build $ cmake -DCMAKE_CXX_FLAGS="-O3 -march=native" -DBUILD_OCT=on -DBUILD_MEX=on ..
 DREAM/build $ make -j8
 ```
-which will build DREAM with both Matlab and Octave support.
+which will build DREAM with both MATLAB and Octave support.

 ## macOS